70+ Unique Things To Do in California

 Climb a Rock in Joshua Tree National Park

-Joshua Tree National Park is well-known, but the rocks inside the park are what makes it so unique!
+Joshua Tree National Park is well-known, but the rocks inside the park are what make it so unique!
 The entire area has an eerie vibe to it in a good way that makes the park feel that much more extraterrestrial.
-From a giant arch to a skull rock, Joshua Tree NP has no shortage of unique rock formations to explore.

 Have Drinks at the Trixie Motel in Palm Springs

 As a big fan of famous drag queen Trixie Mattel, I was delighted when she created the Trixie Motel in Palm Springs.
 It’s a small motel that has been fully redesigned into a Barbie-like paradise with pink paint, loud patterns, and custom furniture.
-You must be a motel guest to use and lounge by the pool, but anyone can visit the lounge to order drinks!

 Take a Tram to San Jacinto Mountain Peak in Palm Springs